mikewarot/Bitgrid_python/README.md

 Important: Grid width and height must be even (A/B parity preserved across the array).
 The emulator evaluates each cell via 16‑bit truth tables (LUT-first), allowing any function of up to 4 inputs per output.

+This is *almost entirely written by ChatGPT 5*, not me

 ## Quick start

 Compile an expression to a graph and grid program, then run it against a CSV of inputs.